-For the main social media networks, like Facebook, Instagram, YouTube, and Twitter, it’s important to review each separate platform’s giveaway or contest rules, as they may vary between one another.
+For the main networks like Facebook, Instagram, YouTube, and Twitter, it’s important to review each platform’s specific giveaway or contest rules, as they may vary between one another.
 This ensures that everyone is on the same page as to how to enter, how a winner is picked, and the terms for prize fulfillment.
 It also clears a social media platform from any responsibility for the contest.

-Below are the current guidelines for each platform, as well as tips for ensuring that you are following the rules for your own giveaway or sweepstakes.
+Below are current guidelines for each platform, as well as tips for ensuring that you’re following the rules for your own giveaway or sweepstakes.

 - Additionally, a link or the complete official rules need to be included in any promotional material in order to be officially compliant with Facebook’s guidelines.

 - You can use an official contest rules template builder in order to make one that fits your specific giveaway or promotion.